failedcoder12/Hamming-Codes/Design.md

 * Finally, it will be of interest to compute the error-reducing properties of other well-known families of codes such as BCH codes.

+** Constrains **

+* When multiple errors are introduced into a codeword, there is no guarantee of correct recovery of messages.

+* We show that in that situation as well, it can be possible for a Hamming code to reduce the number of errors contained in that codeword in the decoded message.

+** About Implementaion **

+* We proved that the matrix we found is the optimal generator matrix for the [7,4,3]-Hamming code with standard decoding in terms of the mean number of errors in the received message for every possible error vector.

+** Results **

+*Though Hamming codes with standard decoding,, other decoding methods have shown more favorable results.

+* Several decoding algorithms were experimentally tested, giving a best-case result of having 9 7 or 1.2857 errors in the received message.

+* However, there is an increased computational cost of employing such algorithms, substituting a matrix multiplication for several search operations within larger sets.
+Furthermore, these algorithms do not guarantee independence of the residual errors on the transmitted codeword (i.e., proposition 2 is not valid).

+* For all of these algorithms, it should be assumed that the encoding procedure is unchanged and that the generator matrix in (1) was used for the encoding process.
+In all of the decoders , the ﬁrst step consists of determining all codewords that are a distance of less than or equal to the number of errors introduced from the erroneous vector.
+The messages corresponding to these codewords were collected into a list L.